chrismemoria/debdroid-de-installer/README.md

 And execute it.

 # Starting
-After Installation. you can type some commands: \
+After Installation. you can type some commands:
-* XFCE - `debdroid-startxfce4`
+* XFCE - `startxfce`
 * MATE - `mate-session`
 * LXDE - `startlxde`
 * LXQT - `startlxqt`